GuoJiashu/JJJ/README.md

 	EOR R4, #0xFF
 ```
 To enable the LED pattern, the light pattern in binary is stored by R4 for later using.
 After that, it only needs to load the address of GPIOE and store it to the second byte of ODR.
 The LED pattern would be ON after toggling all of the bits in byte.
+Four LEDs will light up, two blue and two red.

 ### Task B